 CaTissue-CDMS integration

-This feature allows institutes to integrate their legacy CDMS systems with the caTissue application.
+This feature allows institutes to integrate their legacy CDMS (Clinical Data Management Systems) systems with the caTissue application.
 Typical use cases for this integration is that caTissue captures the participant and specimen data but there is no provision for capturing participant’s clinical trial data.
 For such clinical trial data, generally a dedicated application is used in many institutes.
 The purpose of this feature is to associate the clinical data in CDMS systems with the actual participants registered in the tissue banking application (caTissue)

 Currently the core use case of associating participant in caTissue with his / her clinical data in CDMS system is the only one targeted in this feature.
 Also there is provision for two way communication so that both applications can initiate the interaction.